logstash/cookbook/recipes/central-syslog/index.md

 # prerequisites

-* This recipe requires logstash 1.1.1 or newer.
+* This recipe requires logstash 1.2.1 or newer.
-* This recipe assumes a standard rsyslog format ( PRI prefix not needed,  but it does yield richer results )
+* This recipe assumes a standard syslog format ( PRI prefix not needed,  but it does yield richer results )
 * This recipe assumes you have a logstash-indexer running redis for queueing.